 Dig out your scarves, grab a hot chocolate and head out with us to explore Cheltenham at Christmas with Visit Cheltenham (AD: hosted trip).
 The Regency town is a great place to spend the festive season, whether you live locally or are visiting for the weekend.
-So if you’re looking for inspiration this winter, here’s our guide to Cheltenham at Christmas, featuring 10 great things to do, from fine dining to independent shopping, light trails to theatre shows … and plenty of sparkle.
+So if you’re looking for inspiration this winter, here’s our guide to Cheltenham at Christmas 2023, featuring 10 great things to do, from fine dining to independent shopping, light trails to theatre shows … and plenty of sparkle.

-Things to do in Cheltenham at Christmas
+Things to do at Christmas in Cheltenham

 Have a vintage Christmas at Holst Victorian House